Degree Fields

 Career Path Forecast

-Physicians and institutions are expected to employ more PAs to provide primary care and to assist with medical and surgical procedures because PAs are cost-effective and productive members of the health care team.
+Physicians and institutions are expected to employ more PAs to provide primary care and to assist with medical and surgical procedures because PAs are cost-effective and productive members of the healthcare team.
 Physician assistants can relieve physicians of routine duties and procedures.
-Telemedicine -- using technology to facilitate interactive consultations between physicians and physician assistants -- also will expand the use of physician assistants.
+Healthcare providers will use more physician assistants as States continue to expand PAs’ scope of practice by allowing them to perform more procedures.

 Job opportunities for PAs should be good, particularly in rural and inner-city clinics because those settings have difficulty attracting physicians.
-In addition to job openings from employment growth, openings will result from the need to replace physician assistants who retire or leave the occupation permanently during the 2006-16 decade.
-Opportunities will be best in States that allow PAs a wider scope of practice, such as allowing PAs to prescribe medications.
+Job openings will result both from employment growth and from the need to replace physician assistants who retire or leave the occupation permanently.
+Opportunities will be best in States that allow PAs a wider scope of practice.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.